hpottipati/exa-takehome/notes.md

 Dataset (queries + cases)
 Evaluation harness (run + eval)
 Possibly something to run queries in parallel with live results and evaluation

+# "Can someone use the results to answer their legal research question correctly and efficiently